-The Short Cincinnati Ghetto Story
+The Cincinnati Ghetto Tour

 While the “Nasty Nati” may not be the perfect moniker for the Cincinnati ghetto, a community located in one of the largest Midwest cities bordering Kentucky in southern Ohio, there is another side to Cincinnati’s urban community.

 From the Downtown section of Liberty and Linn and Over-The-Rhine to the West Side along Harrison or Beekman to the Cincinnati hoods around Reading Road to various areas of the North Side the untold story of the Cincinnati ghetto expands throughout the city.

 Cincinnati Hoods: Downtown

 Either Downtown or Down Tha Way are the names that are quite familiar with the streets of two of Cincinnati neighborhoods, Over-The-Rhine and West End (the Linn Street area).
 These two neighborhoods have been labeled as some of the roughest ‘hoods within the streets of the Cincinnati ghetto, but there is much history within the boundaries of the community.

 The heart of the two areas expands along Liberty Street from Interstate 75 to Reading Road as Liberty connects the two major neighborhoods of the West End and Over-The-Rhine.

 Small public housing complexes like Lincoln Courts and Park Town or single-family homes and apartment buildings in areas known as Tot Lot and Helltown accounts for the makeup of the Downtown neighborhoods.